Copyright 1994 - 2023 Bill's Bible Basics

 "Delight thyself also in the LORD; and he shall give thee the desires of thine heart."

 "I will delight myself in thy statutes: I will not forget thy word . . .
 Thy testimonies also are my delight and my counsellors . . .
 Make me to go in the path of thy commandments; for therein do I delight . . .
 And I will delight myself in thy commandments, which I have loved . . .
 Their heart is as fat as grease; but I delight in thy law . . .
 Let thy tender mercies come unto me, that I may live: for thy law is my delight . . .
 I have longed for thy salvation, O LORD; and thy law is my delight."

 Thus we see that obeying the Lord, and knowing what His Will is for our lives is something which should be of concern to every sincere Christian.
-As with Jesus and King David, it should be a delight to us to do God's Will.
-But the question then arises: Exactly how do we find out what God's Will is for our lives?
-Perhaps the best approach to answer this question would be to first establish what we know to be the Will of God; that is, the general Will of God.
-Once we have established that, perhaps it will be easier to give a more amplified answer.
-Upon doing a bit of Biblical research, I found the following Scriptures which are applicable to this topic.
-Let's start with what Jesus had to say about the Will of His Father:
+As it was with Jesus and King David, it should also be a delight for us to do God's Will.
+But the question which then arises is this: Exactly how does one find out what God's Will is for his or her live?
+Perhaps the best approach to answering this question would be for us to first establish what we know to be the Will of God.
+That is to say, the general Will of God.
+Once we have established that, it will then be easier to provide a more amplified answer.
+Upon conducting a bit of Biblical research, I found the following Scriptures which are applicable to this subject.
+Let's start with what Jesus had to say regarding the Will of His Father: